In NYC, ads for jobs will have to say what they pay

 “You have your existing population saying, ‘Well, if this is the range, why do I fall on the lower side or the medium side? … (And) now I can see, as an employee of X firm, what an employee of Y firm is making,’” notes Ian Carleton Schaefer, a New York employment lawyer who represents sports, entertainment, technology and other companies.

-He counsels clients to prepare for the new law by making sure their current pay structure is fair, and giving raises if it isn’t.
-Regardless, some sought-after employers could decide to stop advertising jobs and rely instead on unsolicited resumes and other recruiting methods, or to be choosier about which positions they post and where, Schaefer said.
+He counsels clients to prepare for the new law by ensuring their current pay structure is fair, and giving raises if it isn’t.
+Regardless, some sought-after employers could decide to stop advertising jobs and rely instead on unsolicited resumes and other recruiting methods, or could become choosier about which positions they post and where, Schaefer said.

 After Colorado’s law took effect last year, some big companies posted jobs for workers anywhere but Colorado.
 The state Labor and Employment Department didn’t respond to inquiries about the law’s effects.

+Sponsor Nantasha Williams said the retooled legislation “meets the needs of everyone.”
+One of the measure’s opponents, Council Member Kalman Yeger, called it “an unconstitutional compelling of speech.”
+Both are Democrats; Yeger also ran as a Republican and Conservative last year.

-Details aside, salary transparency goes only so far, notes Sian Beilock, the president of all-women’s Barnard College.
+While salary transparency is getting lawmakers’ attention, such laws go only so far, notes Sian Beilock, the president of all-women’s Barnard College.

 “Moving towards gender parity, in terms of the workplace, is a really important goal,” but it’s important to consider promotions, management responsibilities and other aspects, she said.
 “I worry that focusing on salary misses a larger point.”